alberthnahas/sentinel5p-no2-cities/README.md

+## Time Series Analysis for Cities using Sentinel-5P Total Column NO₂
-## A. Downloading NO₂ Level in Major Cities using Sentinel-5P and openEO
+### A. Downloading NO₂ Level in Major Cities using Sentinel-5P and openEO

 This code is designed to perform a time-series analysis of Nitrogen Dioxide (NO₂) levels in several major cities around the world using data from the Sentinel-5P satellite, accessed through the openEO platform.
 Nitrogen Dioxide is a significant air pollutant, often associated with urban and industrial activities, and its levels can be indicative of air quality trends.